chauhankaranraj/lit-logits/_sources/model-deployment/aws/classical-fastapi.md

-# Classical ML Model via FastAPI
+# Classical ML Model on EC2

+This guide explains how to create a model serving endpoint by setting up a FastAPI server on EC2.

 1. Follow steps [here](../../personal-workspace/remote-desktop-instance#aws) to launch an EC2 instance and SSH into it.
 NOTE: this time you can choose a smaller instance type (e.g. `c7a.medium`) since this is for demo purposes only.